Absorption Times for Discrete Whittaker Processes and Non-Intersecting Brownian Bridges: Introduction

-Assuming the expansions are correct, they reveal a remarkable connection with maximal heights of non-intersecting reflected Brownian bridges and non-intersecting Brownian excursions, as alluded to above.
-From the definition, the corner value $\pi_{11}$ evolves as a pure death process on the nonnegative integers with quadratic rates: it jumps from $n$ to $n-1$ at rate $n^2$.
-It follows that $T_1\ed S$ where $S$ defined by \eqref{S} and $\ed$ denotes equality in distribution.
-In the case $r=2$, it was shown in~\cite[Proposition 4.4]{noc23} that $T_2\ed S+S'$, where $S'$ is an independent copy of $S$.
-From these representations one can infer, for example, the distribution functions \be \P(T_1\le t) = \sum_{k\in\Z} (-1)^k e^{-k^2 t},\qquad \P(T_2\le t) = \sum_{k\in\Z} (1-2k^2t) e^{-k^2 t}.\ee The random variables $S$ and $S+S'$ have many interesting properties and interpretations~\cite{bpy}.
-In particular, $S$ has the same law as twice the square of the maximum of a reflected Brownian bridge, starting and ending at zero, and $S+S'$ has the same law as twice the square of the maximum of a standard Brownian excursion.
+The random variables $S$ and $S+S'$ have many interesting properties and interpretations~\cite{bpy}.
+In particular, $S$ has the same law as twice the square of the maximum of a~reflected Brownian bridge, starting and ending at zero, and $S+S'$ has the same law as twice the square of the maximum of a~standard Brownian excursion.

 Using our conjectured formulas, we carry out explicit computations for small values of $r$.
-For $r=1,2$ we recover the formulas \eqref{df12}.
+For~${r=1,2}$, we recover the formulas~\eqref{df12}.
 For $r=3$, we obtain

 where